GPAI · AI Office · provider obligations

 EU AI Act: Article 5 – Prohibited AI Practices

-Article 5 of the EU AI Act prohibits AI practices that violate fundamental rights, such as manipulative, exploitative, or social scoring systems.
-It also bans AI systems for real-time remote biometric identification in public spaces for law enforcement, except under urgent exceptions.
+Article 5 of the EU AI Act prohibits AI systems that violate fundamental rights, such as manipulative, exploitative, or social scoring practices.
+It also bans AI systems for real-time remote biometric identification in public spaces for law enforcement, except in urgent cases.
+The regulation mandates safeguards and proportionality conditions.

 Source: European Commission / AI Act Service Desk